PM's office attack: Staff evacuated after sword used to damage Jacinda Ardern's Auckland office

 Staff have been evacuated from the Prime Minister’s Auckland electoral office after a sword was used to damage the building this morning.

-Police said the incident took place at about 8.20am when an object was thrown through a window at the office in Morningside, police said.
+Police said the incident took place at about 8.20am when an object was thrown through a window at the office in Morningside.

 A sword was later photographed lying outside the office on New North Rd.